 Neck: It is the constricted part of the bone, present just below the head.
 The tendon of the stapedius muscle attaches here.

-Limbs or crura: The two bony limbs, called anterior and posterior crura diverge from the neck and are connected at their ends by a base.
-Of the two crura the anterior is shorter and less curved than the posterior.
-The hollow space formed by these two limbs are termed as obturator foramen.
+Limbs or crura: The two bony limbs, called anterior and posterior crura, diverge from the neck and are connected at their ends by a base.
+The anterior is shorter and less curved than the posterior of the two crura.
+The hollow space formed by these two limbs is termed obturator foramen.

 Muscle and Ligament Attachment